johnslimai/dockerslimexamples/index.md

 ***Layers 6,7 and 8***

-Layers 6,7 and 8 contain the container entrypoint definition and the .sh scripts for nuxt.js.
+Layers 6,7 and 8 include the container entrypoint definition and the .sh scripts for nuxt.js.

 Layer 6 (command listing) snippet showing the ENTRYPOINT command